mnemnion/JLpeg.jl/Plans.md

 end
 ```

-This saves us a frame in both the VM stack and (more importantly) the capture stack,
+This saves us a frame in both the VM stack and the capture stack, in a common
-in a common workload.
+workload.

+Note: We can't apply this optimization if there are nested captures and the CloseCapture
+is of group type.

 ### Prefix Matching